tw3n/dotfiles/macos/README.md

 # macOS

-Disable the `Last login` message on new terminal session:
+Disable the `Last login` message on new terminal sessions:

 ```
 touch ~/.hushlogin